 On the SQL Statement Details page the Query Plan area displays Plan could not be determined due to an error in the frozen plan.

-If the query is [re]compiled and the frozen plan is in an error state, InterSystems IRIS does not use the frozen plan.
-Instead, the system creates a new Query Plan that will work given the current definitions.
-However, this Query Plan is not preserved in a cached query or an SQL Statement if a frozen plan is in effect.
+If the query is re-executed while the frozen plan is in an error state, InterSystems IRIS does not use the frozen plan.
+Instead, the system creates a new Query Plan that will work given the current definitions and executes the query.
+This Query Plan is assigned the same cached query class name as the prior Query Plan.

 The plan in error remains in error until either the plan is unfrozen, or the definitions are modified to bring the plan back to a valid state.